Storeganise Subscription Terms of Service

 “Free Trial” the opportunity granted by Storeganise for the Customer to use the Services free of charge so that the Customer can evaluate whether the Services meet its needs.

-“Free Trial Period” the duration of the Free Trail as agreed to by Storeganise.
+“Free Trial Period” the duration of the Free Trial as agreed to by Storeganise.

 “Initial Subscription Term” means 3 months from the Start Date and includes any Free Trial Period.